sreekarcheg/CS3041-Computer_Networks/ASSIGNMENT-1/README.md

 ##Rules:
-1)The message should be a string of atleast 55 characters 2)The message string should adhere to the message semantics specified
+1. The message should be a string of atleast 55 characters
+2. The message string should adhere to the message semantics specified